Devkay579/Kay-s-Portfolio/README.md

 About section

-Projects gallery grid with hover previews
+Projects gallery grid with hover and modal previews

 A contact form that sends real emails via API